Historical Facts & Resources

 The “Hooligan Navy”

 In addition to the merchant marines, young and old, who bravely took to the sea despite U-boat attacks on them, there were many commercial fishermen and private yachtsmen who also showed extraordinary grit and determination to help the war effort.
-They joined what was officially called the Coastal Picket Force or Corsair Fleet but fondly nicknamed the Hooligan Navy.
+They joined what was officially called the Coastal Picket Force or Corsair Fleet, but fondly nicknamed the Hooligan Navy.
 Trawlers and fishing boats whose captains were deemed trustworthy in terms of their discretion were outfitted with secure radios to report anything suspicious to the Naval Operating Base in Norfolk.

 In terms of actually patrolling the coastline, large sailing yachts capable of cruising 150 miles offshore—in fair or rough weather—were preferred.
 Under sail, they ran silently, without motors that submerged U-boats could hear from below.
 These 70-foot-plus schooners were repainted battleship gray, armed with a single 30-caliber WWI-era machine gun, a few service rifles, and, if large enough, four depth charges.
 Their real mission, though, was to spot, track, and radio for backup.
 Many proved critically important in search-and-rescue as well, using boat hooks and flashlights to locate and pull injured, drowning merchant sailors from the ocean.

 In Virginia, picket boats operated out of Little Creek near the mouth of the Chesapeake Bay.
-The owners served as captain and took on volunteer crews of college students, boy scouts, even former bootleggers and rumrunners.
+The owners served as captains and took on volunteer crews of college students, boy scouts, even former bootleggers and rumrunners.
 In the rush to get observers out to sea as quickly as possible in 1942, the crews received next-to-no training, the assumption being they were already experienced, expert sailors.
 Boats were sent on five-day patrols of designated fifteen-square nautical miles, even in winter when the crew fought to keep their rigging from icing over.
 Some, to maintain radio silence, brought along carrier pigeons trained to fly back to Virginia Beach’s Fort Story.

 The dangers for them were very real.
 One sailboat reported grazing a submerged mine as it raced through the Bay’s opening to the safety of port to escape a quickly gathering hurricane.
 Another spotted a U-boat running on the surface to recharge its batteries.
 The Nazi sub dove and then resurfaced directly underneath the small schooner, like a vengeful Moby Dick, lifting the Americans out of the water and scraping the sailboat’s bottom as it cruised away.
 On the other hand, one German U-boat captain in concern for the sailboat crew, using “excellent Americanese,” shouted at them: “Get the hell out of here, you guys!
 Do you want to get hurt?
 Now scram!”